Perceived Precautionary Savings Motives: Evidence from Digital Banking

-In a representative sample of new borrowers, access to lines of credit increases the spending of more liquid households permanently.
-Liquid consumers reduce their existing savings but do not tap into negative deposits, and hence do not raise debt.
-Through our FinTech bank setting, we elicit consumers' risk preferences, beliefs, perceptions, and other characteristics directly.
-No proxies for precautionary savings motives differ systematically across liquid and illiquid consumers.
-Liquid consumers appear to have higher subjective beliefs about precautionary savings, despite no different objective characteristics.
-Our results have implication for the transmission of policy to households through bank credit.
+In a representative sample of new borrowers, access to digital lines of credit increases the spending of consumers with ex-ante higher savings rates (liquid consumers) permanently.
+After access to the line of credit, these consumers reduce their existing savings rate but do not tap into negative deposits and hence do not raise debt.
+Through our FinTech bank setting, we can elicit consumers' risk preferences, beliefs, perceptions, and other characteristics directly.
+Common theoretical determinants of precautionary savings motives do not differ systematically across liquid and illiquid consumers but liquid consumers have higher subjective beliefs about the need for precautionary savings nonetheless.

-Keywords: Digital Banking, Beliefs, Household Finance, Consumption Credit, Savings, Behavioral Finance
+Keywords: Digital Footprint, Beliefs, Bank Credit, Household Finance, Behavioral Finance

 JEL Classification: D14, E21, E51, G21